-CNN Founder Ted Turner Wishes CNN Had A ‘More Balanced Agenda,’ Covered Less Politics
+CNN Founder Ted Turner Wishes Network Had A ‘More Balanced Agenda,’ Covered Less Politics

 “I think they’re sticking with politics a little too much,” Turner told CBS Sunday Morning.
 “They’d do better to have a more balanced agenda.”

-Turner launched CNN in 1980 and then sold CNN and its sister network TBS to Time-Warner in 1996.
+Turner launched CNN in 1980 and then sold CNN and its sister network, TBS, to Time-Warner in 1996.
 Turner, 79, no longer has any connection to either network, and lives quietly in Montana.

 Turner is currently battling health issues stemming from the onset of Lewy Body Dementia, a progressive brain disorder.